 The General Council on Finance and Administration (GCFA) has a legal manual that provides a wide variety of information about legal issues common to United Methodist churches and other organizations.
 The manual includes sample personnel policies.
 View GCFA legal manual / View personnel section

-There are a wide variety of volunteer positions within each church.
+There are a wide variety of staff and volunteer positions within each church.
 Discipleship Ministries offers job descriptions for positions required in all congregations, as well as positions suggested for ministry organization and various ministry groups.
 View job descriptions

 Most churches and other businesses from time-to-time receive mailings cautioning about federal and state laws requiring posters in the workplace that outline employees’ rights.
 These mailings typically arrive in official-looking envelopes and contain highlighted warnings about the severity of fines faced for failure to comply.
 The mailings also sometimes include an offer to order all the required posters for a specific dollar amount—typically somewhere in the neighborhood of $80.00.
 The information these mailings provide is true.
 But the significant truth these mailings do not contain is that you can get all these posters for free from the governmental agencies that require them.